-This is the final course in a series of four courses designed to support students in the development and completion of their doctoral dissertation.
-In this course, students will complete the dissertation process.
-Students formulate and explain the implications and value of the research findings for management practice and make specific recommendations to improve management practice.
-This module concludes with a successful defense and publication of the student's dissertation research.
+This is the final stage of dissertation development and completion.
+Students will formulate and explain the implications and value of the research findings for management practice and make specific recommendations to improve management practice.
+This dissertation process concludes with a successful defense and publication of the student's dissertation research.